Sclerotium Gum

 RAW Material: Sclerotium Rolfsii

-Sclerotium Gum is an entirely natural polysaccharide frequently utilized in various applications due to its gelling, stabilizing, and hydrating properties.
+Sclerotium Gum is a natural polysaccharide widely used in various applications for its gelling, stabilizing, and hydrating properties.
 (2)

 It is an eco-friendly and sustainable alternative to petroleum-based ingredients.
 The ingredient is safe for cosmetics and other applications thanks to its favorable toxicology profile.
 (2)

-One of the best things about sclerotium gum is that it is biodegradable.
-This means microorganisms can break it down into water, carbon dioxide, and biomass, making it a great alternative to non-biodegradable synthetic polymers.
+One advantage of sclerotium gum is that it is biodegradable, meaning microorganisms can break it down into water, carbon dioxide, and biomass, making it a viable alternative to non-biodegradable synthetic polymers.
 (1,2)

-The fermentation of Sclerotium Rolfsii requires precise control of various factors such as pH, temperature, and aeration to guarantee its quality and consistency.
-However, this control also means that the production process consumes energy and requires equipment with environmental and economic costs.
-One of the significant ecological costs is the emission of greenhouse gases during energy production (2,3)
+The fermentation of Sclerotium Rolfsii requires precise control of factors such as pH, temperature, and aeration to guarantee its quality and consistency.
+However, this control also entails energy consumption and the use of equipment, with associated environmental and economic costs.
+One of the high ecological costs is the emission of greenhouse gases during energy production (2,3)

-After the fermentation cycle, the broth is sterilized to kill the fungal cells and inactivate unwanted enzymes.
-The cells are then separated from the exopolysaccharide (sclerotium gum), obtained in powder form after drying and blending to achieve a homogeneous mixture.
+After the fermentation cycle, technicians sterilize the broth to inactivate fungal cells and unwanted enzymes.
+They then separate the cells from the exopolysaccharide (sclerotium gum), dry the gum, and blend it into a homogeneous powder.
 (2,3)

 Cited links: